The Excel UNIQUE function extracts unique values from a range and returns a list of unique values in a list or range.

 Arguments:

-- by_col is a logical value.
+• by_col is a logical value.
 It controls how to compare and extract values.
 FALSE is the default value and extract values by row.
-In case of TRUE the function extract values by column.
+In the case of TRUE, the function extracts values by column.

-- exactly_once is a logical value.
-If the value is FALSE the function extract all distinct values.
-If the argument is TRUE the function extract values that occur exactly once.
+• exactly_once is a logical value.
+If the value is FALSE, the function extracts all distinct values.
+If the argument is TRUE, the function extracts values that occur exactly once.
 The default value is FALSE.

 The UNIQUE function evaluates an array and extracts the unique values to another array.
 The result is a dynamic array that contains a list of unique values.

 UNIQUE is a member of dynamic array functions in Excel.
 Therefore, formulas that return multiple values spill these values directly onto the worksheet.
 You will get the result as an array.
-If you add or remove values to a source range, Excel will update the result array.
+Excel will update the result array if you add or remove values to a source range.

 Examples